Working for Manchester Mind

 Manchester Mind is striving to be an equal opportunities employer and welcomes applications from all sections of the community.
 Manchester Mind sees it as a positive advantage if you have experience of mental health issues and/or have used mental health services, or had experience of volunteering.
 We are a Living Wage Employer.

-The skills and knowledge that are important to us are:
+The type of skills and knowledge that are important to us are:

 Opportunities at other local Minds